-This Guide for Conduct of the Physical Therapist Assistant (Guide) is intended to serve physical therapist assistants in interpreting the Standards of Ethical Conduct for the Physical Therapist Assistant (Standards) of the American Physical Therapy Association (APTA).
-The APTA House of Delegates in June of 2009 adopted the revised Standards, which became effective on July 1, 2010.
+The APTA Guide for Conduct of the Physical Therapist Assistant (Guide) is intended to serve physical therapist assistants in interpreting the Standards of Ethical Conduct for the Physical Therapist Assistant (Standards of Ethical Conduct) of the American Physical Therapy Association (APTA).
+The APTA House of Delegates in June of 2009 adopted the revised Standards of Ethical Conduct, which became effective July 1, 2010.

 The Guide provides a framework by which physical therapist assistants may determine the propriety of their conduct.
-It is also intended to guide the development of physical therapist assistant students.
-The Standards and the Guide apply to all physical therapist assistants.
+It also is intended to guide the development of physical therapist assistant students.
+The Standards of Ethical Conduct and the Guide apply to all physical therapist assistants.
 These guidelines are subject to change as the dynamics of the profession change and as new patterns of health care delivery are developed and accepted by the professional community and the public.